tobymao/sqlglot/README.md

 ### Parser Errors

-A syntax error will result in a parser error:
+When the parser detects an error in the syntax, it raises a ParserError:

 ```python
 import sqlglot